About the Pre-Course Orientation

 In this MBSR course we will explore what we mean by the term ‘stress’ and how it manifests in our lives.
 We will explore the ways in which mindfulness can support us in responding to the events in our lives rather than being caught up in reactivity - how can we pause in the midst of the everything that is demanding our attention and tune into what is actually happening within and around us, and thus afford ourselves the opportunity to respond in more helpful ways.
 The programme promotes the development of self-awareness and general well-being.
 Stress is part of life, we cannot avoid it.
 We are encouraged to acknowledge life as it is, with all its joys and sorrows, and thus live more fully, with whatever is here.

-We practice different forms of mindfulness practice including sitting meditation, the body scan and gentle mindful movement.
-As the emphasis is on bringing mindful awareness into everyday life, a commitment to daily home practice of around forty-five minutes is required.
+We practice different forms of mindfulness practice including sitting meditation, the body scan gentle mindful movement and walking meditation.
+The emphasis is on bringing mindful awareness into everyday life.

 The programme aims to help us to: